foldda/snappable/README.md

 <img src="img/legoP.webp" width="350" align="center">

-The success of Lego inspires us that, for designing a flexible and universal modular architecture, it can be as simple as desining how the modules can be _universdally_ joined togehter - in Lego's case, it's the Lgo joints.
+The success of Lego inspires us that, for designing a flexible and universal modular architecture, it can be as simple as designing how the modules can be _universally_ joined togehter - in Lego's case, it's the Lego joints.
 Similarily, for a designing modular software architecture that components are interchangeable, this means we need _a universal way how components can comminicate and exchange data between each other - that is, we need a way of standard and **generic component interfacing**.

 Snappable is a library for such generic component interfacing that allows any compatible components to connect and exchange data between each other.
 Like the simple and consistant Lego joints, the Snappable interface is "static" and maintainance-free, and it makes compatible software components "Lego-like" - meaning the components can be independently developped using incompatible data models which can also evolve independently because requirement changes.